 Water the plant regularly during the warmer months and sparingly during the winter.

-In the winter, it may only need water about once every three to four weeks.
+It may only need water about once every 3 to 4 weeks in the winter.

 Always allow the soil to dry between waterings.

 Too much water increases the risk of fungal growth.

 Feed the plant with a fertilizer for succulents and cactus once per month throughout the spring and summer.

 Grow the plant in a cactus mix or use potting soil combined with perlite or pumice.